grafana/loki/docs/sources/installation/tanka.md

 ## Prerequisites

-Install the latest version of Tanka (at least version v0.17.1) for the `tk env` commands.
+Install the latest version of Tanka (version v0.17.1 or a more recent version) for the `tk env` commands.
 Prebuilt binaries for Tanka can be found at the [Tanka releases URL](https://github.com/grafana/tanka/releases).